Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: Counting minimal relations for semigroups in a given face

 In general, the first factorization in each relation above can be (i) any factorization $z$ of $b_i$ with $z_0 > 0$, or (ii) a factorization $z$ where $\hat z$ lies in an outer Betti element distinct from $B_i$ and whose corresponding element of $S$ precedes that of $B_i$ (as in the next example).
 For this particular numerical semigroup, no factorizations of the latter form exist, so the above process yields a complete list of minimal presentations of $S$.
 Definition~\ref{d:m-centric} identifies the minimal presentation constructed in this manner. \end{example}

-\begin{example} The numerical semigroups $S = \<4,5,6,7\>$ and $S' = \<4,9,14,15\>$ lie in the same face of $P_4$ but have different number of Betti elements.
-Both are maximal embedding dimension, and thus have the same Kunz poset $P$ (depicted in Figure~\ref{sf:outerbettimed}) and Kunz nilsemigroup $N$.
+\begin{example} The numerical semigroups $S = \<4,5,6,7\>$ and $S' = \<4,9,14,15\>$ lie in the same face of $P_4$ but the former has 5 Betti elements while the latter has 6.
+Both~are maximal embedding dimension, and thus both have Kunz poset $P$ (depicted in Figure~\ref{sf:outerbettimed}) and Kunz nilsemigroup $N$.
 One can check that $N$ has 6 outer Betti elements, namely

-Since there is at least one outer Betti element in each equivalence class modulo 4, any numerical semigroup in the interior of $P_4$ must have at least 4 Betti element.
-Moreover, $(0,2,0,0)$ and $(0,0,0,2)$ cannot be factorizations of the same element of any numerical semigroup, so the Betti elements corresponding to $B_1$ and $B_3$ cannot occur at the same Betti element.
-The trades
+Since there is at least one outer Betti element in each equivalence class modulo 4, any numerical semigroup in the interior of $P_4$ must have at least 4 Betti elements.
+Moreover, $\ol B_1 = \ol B_3$, but $(0,2,0,0)$ and $(0,0,0,2)$ cannot be factorizations of the same element of any numerical semigroup.
+Lastly, $\ol B_2 = \ol B_5$, and the trades

 occur at the elements 24 and 28 in $S'$, respectively, while the trades

 both occur at the element 12 in $S$. \end{example}

 \begin{lemma} Consider the graph with vertex set